Empress Matilda: Stalemate

 In the aftermath of the retreat from Winchester, Matilda rebuilt her court at Devizes Castle in Wiltshire, a former property of the Bishop of Salisbury that had been confiscated by Stephen.
 She established her household knights on the surrounding estates, supported by Flemish mercenaries, ruling through the network of local sheriffs and other officials.
 Many of those that had lost lands in the regions held by the King travelled west to take up patronage from Matilda.
 Backed by the pragmatic Robert of Gloucester, Matilda was content to engage in a drawn-out struggle, and the war soon entered a stalemate.

 At first, the balance of power appeared to move slightly in Matilda's favour.
-Robert of Gloucester besieged Stephen in 1143 at Wilton Castle, an assembly point for royal forces in Herefordshire.
+Robert besieged Stephen in 1143 at Wilton Castle, an assembly point for royal forces in Herefordshire.
 Stephen attempted to break out and escape, resulting in the Battle of Wilton.
 Once again, the Angevin cavalry proved too strong, and for a moment it appeared that Stephen might be captured for a second time, before finally managing to escape.
-Later in the year Geoffrey de Mandeville, the Earl of Essex, rose up in rebellion against Stephen in East Anglia.
+Later in the year, Geoffrey of Essex rose up in rebellion against Stephen in East Anglia.
 Geoffrey based himself from the Isle of Ely and began a military campaign against Cambridge, with the intention of progressing south towards London.
 Ranulf of Chester revolted once again in the summer of 1144.

 Meanwhile, Geoffrey of Anjou finished securing his hold on southern Normandy, and in January 1144 he advanced into Rouen, the capital of the Duchy, concluding his campaign.
 Louis VII recognised him as Duke of Normandy shortly after.

 Despite these successes, Matilda was unable to consolidate her position.
 Miles of Gloucester, one of the most talented of her military commanders, had died while hunting over the previous Christmas.
-Geoffrey de Mandeville's rebellion against Stephen in the east ended with his death in September 1144 during an attack on Burwell Castle in Cambridgeshire.
+Geoffrey of Essex's rebellion against Stephen in the east ended with his death in September 1144 during an attack on Burwell Castle in Cambridgeshire.
 As a result, Stephen made progress against Matilda's forces in the west in 1145, recapturing Faringdon Castle in Oxfordshire.
-Matilda authorised Reginald, the Earl of Cornwall, to attempt fresh peace negotiations, but neither side was prepared to compromise.
+Matilda authorised Reginald of Cornwall to attempt fresh peace negotiations, but neither side was prepared to compromise.